Buyer’s Guide: Paint Brushes

 These well-priced, top-quality earn high scores from Amazon customers and are favored by consumers and industry experts too.

-1. BEST FOR WALLS: Purdy XL Series Medium-Stiff Nylon/Polyester Paint Brush, 4-inch
+1. BEST FOR WALLS: Purdy XL Series Medium-Stiff Nylon/Polyester Paint Brush

 With a blend of nylon and polyester bristles, this brush can handle both indoor and outdoor projects.
-Purdy’s XL Series, which scores 4.6 stars on Amazon, is designed for latex and oil-based paints, stains, and primers.
+Purdy’s XL is designed for latex and oil-based paints, stains, and primers.
 The company states that “Purdy’s proprietary tipping and flagging methodology ensures exceptional paint distribution.”
 In other words, the high bristle quality will create smooth, full coverage.
 Tip: Store the brush in its wax-covered packaging after use to return bristles to their original state and fight mold growth.

-2. BEST FOR DETAIL WORK: Purdy XL Elite Stiff Chinex/Polyester Sash Paint Brush, 1½-inch
+2. BEST FOR DETAIL WORK: Purdy XL Elite Stiff Chinex/Polyester Sash Paint Brush

-3. BEST FOR PERFECT EDGES: Wooster Shortcut Polyester Angle Sash Brush, 2-inch (three-pack)
+3. BEST FOR PERFECT EDGES: Wooster Shortcut Polyester Angle Sash Brush

 The Bartsh round sash brush has a two-inch head made of 100 percent boar bristles.
 The company claims a “low shedding design” and maximum bristle retention to help the brush stay in shape.
 It’s ideal for painting and waxing furniture, and especially good for chalk paints.
-Amazon customers give the brush five stars, noting its ease of use and cleaning.
-This Bartsh brush also boasts a wooden handle and leather tie for easy drying and storage.
+Do-it-yourselfers love the brush for its ease of use and just as much for its easy cleaning.
+The wooden handle boats a leather tie that makes it a cinch to dry and store.

-5. BEST FOR OIL-BASED PAINT AND STAINS: Purdy Black Bristle Series Medium-Stiff Sash Paint Brush, 3-inch
+5. BEST FOR OIL-BASED PAINT: Purdy Black Bristle Series Medium-Stiff Sash Paint Brush

-Amazon customers give this natural hog bristle brush 4.7 stars, praising the quality and smooth finish it provides, most notably on woodwork.
-Hog bristles hold more paint and disperse it more evenly than other materials—and these black China hog bristles prove more durable and long-lived than other brands.
+Providing a high-quality and smooth finish, most notably on woodwork, this Purdy brush boasts hog bristles that hold more paint and disperse it more evenly than other bristle materials.
+These black China hog bristles also prove more durable and long-lived than those of other brands.
 This angle sash brush performs best with oil-based paints, varnishes, and enamels.
 Excellent for bare wood floors, furniture, doors, cabinets, and concrete.